infra-matrix/volcano/docs/design/capacity-card.md

    - Check if `toBeUsedResource[cardType] <= queueCapability[cardType]`
    - If any card type passes, return success
 3. If all fail, return the error with the multi-card name

+##### Job Mode (Job-level Checking)

+For job enqueueing, the plugin checks if the **sum of all card type quotas** can satisfy the request, because different tasks in the same job can use different card types:

+For a multi-card request like `A100|H100`:

+1. Split by `|` separator
+2. Calculate the sum of available quotas across all card types:
+   - `totalAvailableQuota = queueCapability[A100] + queueCapability[H100]`
+3. Calculate the sum of resources to be used across all card types:
+   - `totalToBeUsed = toBeUsedResource[A100] + toBeUsedResource[H100] + requestedQuantity`
+4. Check if `totalToBeUsed <= totalAvailableQuota`
+5. If yes, return success; otherwise, return error

+**Example:**
+- Queue has: A100=5, H100=3 (total=8)
+- Already allocated: A100=2, H100=1 (total=3)
+- New job requests: `A100|H100` with 4 cards
+- Job mode check: (2+1+4) = 7 <= 8 ✓ Success
+- This allows the job's different tasks to potentially use 3 more A100s and 1 more H100

+This enhancement allows flexible job submissions where different tasks can use different card types, maximizing resource utilization.

 #### Event Recording